heindrickson/PortablePython4Windows/README.md

 - create virtual environments bound to any Python version added to the PORTABLE folder
 - activate any virtual environment and open and use its 'console'
 - install/remove pip packages in any virtual environment
+- run/test/debug Python programs in any portable virtual environment
-- complete isolation between your PORTABLE virtual environments and any Python installation on the local computer.
+- ensure complete isolation between your PORTABLE virtual environments and any Python installation on the local computer.
 Additionally, you will be notified by a white-on-green message each time you run python.exe after activating a PORTABLE environment, preventing any confusion with the local Python installation
 - distribute Python programs in a completely open manner
 - and, of course, move the entire portable folder to other locations or to other computers
 <br><br>